larruda/advanced-blog-metrics/readme.txt

 == Screenshots ==

-1. The 5 widgets Advanced Blog Metrics provide
+1. The 5 widgets that Advanced Blog Metrics provide